Hello and welcome to Smile!

 The Smile API is built on RESTful principles.
 All request and response payloads are encoded in JSON format.
 For security purposes, all requests must be sent through HTTPS.
 To get access to the API, you will need to sign up to our developer portal.

 The available resources in the Smile API are made up of two types:

-These are data resources available to be able to use and integrate with the Smile API.
+These are data resources for integrating and getting data from the Smile API.
 They include:

-Source data can either be account-related or upload-related data.
-To be able to retrieve income and employment data and use it in your application, you will need to use our Client SDK and embed our Wink Widget into your application.
+User Data can either come from linked accounts or from uploaded data.
+To be able to retrieve income and employment data and use it in your application, you will need to either use our user Invitation functionality or use our Client SDK and embed our Wink Widget into your application.

 To learn more about the Wink Widget, check out the section on "Getting User Data"

-You will need to issue a token to the user, for the user to be able to launch the widget.
+If you will be embedding the Client SDK yourself into your own application, you will need to instantiate the widget, after which a user will be created in the Smile Network, with a short-lived token.
 When the widget is instantiated, your users will first need to provide their consent for Smile to retrieve that data on their behalf.
 After that, we will display a list of employment and income data providers that your users can choose from.
 They will then need to either:

 - Authenticate with a digital data provider.
 If we have a direct connection to that data provider, we will display it in a list from which the user can choose from.
 If they have an account with any of the displayed providers, they can select that provider, then afterwards enter their credentials with that selected data provider.
 After giving permission, an account is created in the Smile Network from which data will be retrieved, aggregated, and normalized into a standard schema and sent to you in a developer-friendly JSON format.